davidaq/ccplus/README.md

 CCPlus
 ======

-This is a video render/preview engine targeting to support android, iOS and *nix systems.
+This is a video render/preview engine targeting to support android, iOS, Windows and Linux/Unix systems (including OS X, which is actually the developing environment).

-The build results should be *.so dynamic libraries along with JNI classes for android, *.a and header files for iOS and executables for *nix.

-For more detailed documentation, visit the doc directory
+For more detailed documentation, visit the doc directory.

-## Requirements
-* Boost 1.55.0

-## Lovely
-Heck
+**This is a project mostly devleoped by two: Ming(mjzshd) and DavidAQ(davidaq)**